Komodo Armament D7CH

-The Komodo Armament D7CH is a bolt-action sniper rifle produced by PT Komodo Armament Indonesia.
+The Komodo Armament D7CH is a bolt-action sniper rifle produced by PT Komodo Armament Indonesia, chambered in 7.62x51 mm.
 The rifle is configurable to adapt and receive a wide array of accessories that are needed by the operator.

-Ammunition used is 7.62x51 mm NATO ammunition.
+Design

 Like other Komodo Armament rifles, D7CH sniper rifle is manufactured using polymer material, with cerakote or hard anodize finish.